KZy1218/KZy1218/README.md

 ### About me 👋
+- 💼 I'm actively looking for full-time opportunities in quantitative related field such as quant finance, data science etc
 - 👨‍🎓 Columbia University (M.S. in Financial Engineering)
 - 👨‍🎓 The Chinese University of Hong Kong, Shenzhen (B.S. in Financial Math)
-- 💼 I'm actively looking for full-time opportunities in quantitative related field such as quant finance, data science etc.
 - 📖 Studying full stack techniques
 - ⚽ Huge fan of Messi